The Greatness of Fred’s Urban Farm

 hahahaha; curry…not Curry.

 Most of us don’t make our own spice rub or curries and we tend to make one of two curries.
 They add curry powder to coconut milk or curry paste to coconut milk.
 Done, dinner served.
-Now…there are definitely times when these pre-made curries are a life saver, I get it.
+There are definitely times when these pre-made curries are a life saver, I get it.

 But…if you have an extra five minutes, creating a fresh curry is cathartic and rewarding.
 The complexity brought from fresh toasted spices is always a smell that makes you give a smiling, closed eye, moaning exhale.
 One ingredient can change the outcome of a curry but will almost never ruin it; so always feel free to riff or alter.
-It’s always about the sum of it’s parts being stronger then any one ingredient.
+It’s always about the sum of its parts being stronger than any one ingredient.

 Below is a simple curry made with spices you can get anywhere.
 I hope this allows you to take a creative breath and add a little spice to your culinary lexicon.